yt-li/Power-Communication-Isomorphism/README.md

 This repository contains the data for the following paper:

-Yunjie Gu, Yitong Li, Timothy C. Green, ``The Nature of Synchronization in Power Systems: A Revelation from Communication Theory,'' Under Reivew.
+Yunjie Gu, Yitong Li, Timothy C. Green, ``The Nature of Synchronization in Power Systems: A Revelation from Communication Theory,'' ArXiv.

 ## Contact